Unity-Technologies/com.unity.probuilder/docs/docs/general/fundamentals.md

 **Object Mode** is standard Unity mode, no surprises.

 **Elements** are the individual parts that make up a mesh: **Vertices**, **Edges**, and **Faces**.
-If it helps, you can think of these like levels of detail on a map- for example, "city, state, country".
+Think of these like levels of detail on a map: city, state, country.
+An edge is made up of 2 vertices, a face is composed of 3 or more edges, and an object is the sum of all parts.

 Click in the [Edit Mode Toolbar](../toolbar/overview-toolbar/#edit-mode-toolbar) to change Mode, or use it's shortcut keys.

-* **Vertex Editing**: Select and edit Vertices for detailed editing and functions like vertex splitting and connecting.
+* **Vertex**: Select and edit Vertices for detailed editing and functions like vertex splitting and connecting.
-* **Edge Editing**: Select and edit Edges for semi-complex geometry editing, and Edge Loop Modeling techniques.
+* **Edge**: Select and edit Edges for semi-complex geometry editing, and Edge Loop Modeling techniques.
-* **Face Editing**: Select and edit Faces on an object, performing basic tasks like deleting faces and extruding.
+* **Face**: Select and edit Faces on an object, performing basic tasks like deleting faces and extruding.

 ### Element Selection and Manipulation

-First, choose which Element type you'd like to edit by clicking it's button in the [Edit Mode Toolbar](../toolbar/overview-toolbar/#edit-mode-toolbar).
+First, choose which element type you'd like to edit by clicking it's button in the [Edit Mode Toolbar](../toolbar/overview-toolbar/#edit-mode-toolbar).

-Then, use any of the standard Unity selection methods (click, drag, etc) and manipulation controls (move, rotate, scale), just as you would on any other object(s).
+Then use any of the standard Unity selection methods (click, drag, etc) and manipulation controls just like you would on any other object(s).

 ### Building and Editing Complex Meshes